vansh070605/EMPLOYEE-DASHBOARD/README.md

 - 🔥 [Firebase Authentication](https://firebase.google.com/docs/auth)
 - 🔥 [Firebase Firestore](https://firebase.google.com/docs/firestore)

-## 📸 Screenshots

-_Add screenshots of the login page, employee dashboard, and admin dashboard here._

 ## 📄 License

 [MIT](LICENSE)
 Feel free to use and modify for your organization!

 **Contributions and suggestions are welcome!** 🎉

-Let me know if you want to add more emojis or details!